vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/reference/index.md

 Applies to: Internet Explorer whose version is higher than `8.0.7601.17514` and lower than `9.0`

 When `sharing` option is `true`, if there is trace of a shared connection, new sockets try to utilize it.
 In doing this, some Internet Explorer versions don't allow to access other windows so that a blank page pops up instead of getting a reference to targeted window.
 No workaround.
 Sorry...

+---

+## Examples
+### Simple
+The simple example is a basic echo and chat client.
+By default, it connects to `http://localhost:8080/react`.
+[Here](https://github.com/Atmosphere/react-examples/tree/master/javascript-client/simple).